Effective: May 3, 2021

 - Repetitive behavior meant to annoy or harass

-Techqueria isn’t a place for hate speech, in particular against protected characteristics such as gender, gender identity and expression, sexual orientation, physical ability or appearance, mental ability or neurotypicality, race, or religion.
+Techqueria isn’t a place for hate speech, in particular against protected characteristics such as age, sex, gender, gender identity and expression, sexual orientation, physical ability or appearance, mental ability or neurotypicality, race, nationality, immigration status, veteran status or religion.
 This includes, but is not limited to:

 - Harmful stereotypes,